 - 3. Leave the Advanced settings at their default values. - 4.
-If you created and exported mapping rules with AWS SCT in the last step in Step 4: Convert the SQL Server Schema to Aurora MySQL, choose Table mappings, and select the JSON tab.
+If you created and exported mapping rules with AWS SCT in the last step in SQL Server Schema to Aurora MySQL, choose Table mappings, and select the JSON tab.
 Then select Enable JSON editing, and enter the table mappings you saved.